How To: Patch Plaster Walls

 Another good approach is to try patching first.

-Preparation.
 Remove all the old, loose plaster.
 When working directly on a masonry surface, use a club hammer and cold chisel; rake out the joints to a depth of a quarter inch so that the plaster can form “keys” in the joints, adding strength to the new surface.
 Replace damp or molding wallboard that sags.
 If necessary, add wooden nailing surfaces at the edge of the wallboard patch to be certain it remains flat and stable.

-Reinforce the patch.
 At the joint between the existing wall and the new patch, apply self- adhesive fiberglass mesh tape.
 This will help bond the old and new together.
 For large holes, you may wish to use a sheet of aluminum or galvanized screening.

-Putting on the plaster.
 Most commercial patching plasters require a thorough wetting of the surrounding plasterwork, though some do not (read and follow the instructions to be certain).
 If you are patching a larger void, a two-coat approach is probably best.
 Fill the edges of the hole with plaster, covering the tape or screening.
 Use a small filler knife, and bring the plaster just shy of the surrounding finish plaster.
 Let the newly applied patch set overnight.